 Enclosure 1 of the 50.54(f) letter requested each operating reactor licensee to complete a reevaluation of the seismic hazard that could affect their sites using updated seismic hazard information and present-day regulatory guidance and methodologies to develop a ground motion response spectrum (GMRS).
 The licensee was asked to compare their results to the safe shutdown earthquake (SSE) ground motion and then report to the NRC in a seismic hazard screening report.
 To provide a uniform and acceptable industry response, the Electric Power Research Institute (EPRI) developed a technical report, EPRI 1025287, "Screening, Prioritization and Implementation Details (SPID) for the Resolution of Fukushima Near-Term Task Force Recommendation 2.1: Seismic," and the NRC endorsed the guidance in a letter dated February 15, 2013 (Reference 5.1).
 Between November 2012 and May 2014, the NRC and the industry provided guidance for the performance of the reevaluated hazard reviews (References 5.2-5.7).
-The licensee provided a seismic hazard screening report for Clinton on March 31, 2014 (Reference 5.8).
+The licensee provided a seismic hazard screening report for Salem (Reference 5.8).

-If the new GMRS was not bound by the current design basis (CDB) SSE, more detailed evaluations of the impact from the hazard was requested.
+If the new GMRS was not bound by the current design basis (CDB) SSE, more detailed evaluations of the impact from the hazard were requested.
 Also, the licensee was requested to evaluate whether interim protection measures were needed while the more detailed evaluation was completed.
-NEI provided a proposed path forward and schedules in a letter from NEI dated April 9, 2013.
+The NEI provided a proposed path forward and schedules in a letter from NEI dated April 9, 2013.
 The NRC endorsed this approach in a letter dated May 7, 2013.
 The guidance to perform the interim protective measures evaluation, EPRI report 300200704, "Augmented Approach for the Resolution of Fukushima Near-Term Task Force Recommendation 2.1: Seismic," was provided as Attachment 1 to the NEI letter (Reference 5.3).
 This expedited seismic evaluation process (ESEP) is a screening, evaluation, and equipment modification process conducted by licensees to provide additional seismic margin and expedite plant safety enhancements for certain core cooling and containment components while the more detailed and comprehensive plant seismic risk evaluations are being performed.
-If an ESEP was required, then the NRC staff completed a technical review of the ESEP report and documented its review in response letters.
-As discussed in Section 2.2 of EPRI 300200704, the licensee was not required to perform an ESEP for Clinton since the SSE envelopes the reevaluated GMRS in the 1 to 10 Hertz (Hz) region, as noted by the NRC staff in Reference 5.11.
+Salem initially committed to perform an ESEP in their seismic hazard screening report (see References 5.8, 5.10 and 5.11).
+Subsequently, the licensee determined that the previous Individual Plant Examination for External Events (IPEEE) evaluations for